Aeronique/Aeronique/README.md

 </td>
 <td width="50%" valign="top" align="left">

-### **How It Transfers to AI Security**
+### **How It Transfers to Security**

-The intel cycle and adversarial testing are the same instinct: assume the system can be turned against itself, then go find where.
+The intel cycle and threat hunting are the same instinct: start from what the adversary would do, then go looking for traces of it in the data.

 - Pattern recognition in messy data
 - Thinking like the adversary first